 Do repetitions of 10 or 20 at a time and go up depending on your comfort level.
 I like these specific ones since you can adjust to your strength, also it brings 2 of them in 1 package, so you can exercise both your hands at the same time.

 If your hands are already quite weak, this isn’t the right exercise for you though or you should do fewer repetitions.

-Remember, it’s never supposed to hurt when doing this exercises!
+Remember, it’s never supposed to hurt when doing

 - Extend Your Hands: extend your arm and hands as much as you can in a straight line (up for maximum effect) hold it out for as long as you can with your fingers extended as well, then take a break and repeat.
 This will strengthen all of your muscles being used, including your whole hand!